VirtusLab/scala-cli/website/docs/guides/advanced/custom-toolkit.md

 scala-cli --power publish local --cross LiHaoyiToolkit.scala publish-conf.scala
 ```

-In the similar way, it is also possible to publish to a central repository.
+Similarly, it is also possible to publish to a central repository.
 Refer to the [GitHub Action workflow](https://github.com/scala/toolkit/blob/main/.github/workflows/deploy.yaml) for more details.

 Once it is published, it can be accessed using the org-name with which it got published.
 For example, with the published toolkit under the organization `com.yadavan88`, it can be accessed as: